arunk7033/Python-Basics-Assignment/README.md

 ## Programming Assignment 15
    - *This assignment tests the concepts of Generator Function, Generator for Even Numbers, List Comprehension for Fibonacci Sequence, String Manipulation and Splitting and Class and Inheritance.*

+## Programming Assignment 16
+   - *This assignment tests the concepts of printing stuttering words, converting radians to degrees, checking curzon Numbers, hexagon area calculation and decimal to Binary Conversion.*